scipy-conference/scipy_proceedings/papers/yaksh/yaksh.rst

 - **Authentication system**

   Yaksh provides a basic authentication system for a user.
 A user has to first register on the interface.
 An email is sent to verify if the user email is correct or not.
 Once the email is verified user can login to the interface.
-A user can also login via oauth system such as Gmail and Facebook.
-By default the user becomes student, although the user can become a moderator if the user is added to the moderator group.
+A user can also login via an oauth system such as Gmail or Facebook.
+By default the user is a student, although the user can become a moderator if the user is added to the moderator group.
 Fig. :ref:`fig:yaksh-login` shows the login screen for Yaksh.

   .. figure:: yaksh_login.PNG
      :alt:  Login screen